Sunak and Truss face runoff to become UK's next leader

-LONDON (AP) — Britain’s Conservative Party chose former Treasury chief Rishi Sunak and Foreign Secretary Liz Truss as the two finalists in an election to replace Prime Minister Boris Johnson.
-The result came on the day the divisive, unrepentant leader ended his final appearance in Parliament as prime minister with the words “Hasta la vista, baby.”
+LONDON (AP) — Britain's Conservative Party chose former Treasury chief Rishi Sunak and Foreign Secretary Liz Truss — a fiscal moderate and a low-tax crusader — as the two finalists in an election to replace departing Prime Minister Boris Johnson.
+The result came on the day the divisive, unrepentant Johnson ended his final appearance in Parliament as prime minister with the words "Hasta la vista, baby."

-The pair came first and second in a vote of Conservative lawmakers on Wednesday.
+Sunak and Truss came first and second respectively in a secret vote by Conservative lawmakers.
 Trade Minister Penny Mordaunt came in third and was eliminated.

-The race pits Sunak, who steered Britain’s economy through the pandemic, against Truss, who has led the U.K.’s response to Russia’s invasion of Ukraine.
+The race, which has already produced bitter Conservative infighting, pits Sunak, who steered Britain’s economy through the pandemic before quitting Johnson's government this month, against Truss, who has led the U.K.’s response to Russia’s invasion of Ukraine.

 The two contenders will spend the next few weeks campaigning for the votes of about 180,000 Conservative Party members around the country, who will vote by postal or online ballot.
 The winner of the party leadership vote will be announced Sept.
 5 and will automatically become Britain's next prime minister.

-Sunak won every round of voting by lawmakers but is less popular with the party's grassroots.
-Truss is a favorite of the party’s right wing.
+Sunak won all four rounds of elimination votes by lawmakers, but is less popular with the party's grassroots, partly because of his previous job as Britain's chief taxman.

+Truss, who has taken a tough line against Russian President Vladimir Putin — and with the European Union — is a favorite of the Conservatives' right-wing.

+Truss said if she becomes prime minister “I would hit the ground running from day one, unite the party and govern in line with Conservative values.”

+Sunak's campaign said "the choice for members is very simple: who is the best person to beat Labour at the next election?
+The evidence shows that’s Rishi.”

+The winner of the Tory contest will not have to face Britain's general electorate until 2024, unless they choose to call an early general election.

-The bitter campaign has exposed deep divisions in the Conservative Party at the end of Johnson’s scandal-tarnished three-year reign.
+The campaign has already exposed deep divisions in the Conservative Party at the end of Johnson’s scandal-tarnished three-year reign.
 Truss has branded Sunak a “socialist” for raising taxes in response to the economic damage wrought by the coronavirus pandemic and the war in Ukraine.
-Sunak has hit back, saying that his rivals are peddling economic “fairy tales” to British voters as the country faces high inflation.
+Sunak has hit back, saying that rivals including Truss were peddling economic “fairy tales” to British voters as the country faces soaring inflation and economic turbulence.

+Johnson allies have been accused of lobbying against Sunak, whose resignation helped bring the prime minister down, and in favor of Truss, who remained loyal.
+That impression was cemented Wednesday when Johnson said his advice to his successor would be not always to listen to the Treasury.

 All the contenders —- there were 11 to start — sought to distance themselves from Johnson, whose term in office began boldly in 2019 with a vow to “get Brexit done” and a resounding election victory, but is now ending in disgrace.